andgordio/mockupless/docs/Courses/LayoutBasics/Core/form-controls.md

 Note that the `input` element does not have a closing tag.

 `placeholder` is an optional attribute that specifies what text must be shown when the input is empty.

-There are other types of input—like `email` and `password`—that work similarly to `text` and also provide additional features:
+There are other types of input—like `email` and `password`—that work similarly to `text` and provide additional features:

 - `email` enables email-friendly keyboard on mobile devices.
 - `password` hides user input behind black circles.